ethanlance/thisorthat/docs/elevator-pitch.md

 Upload two photos from your camera or photo library.
 Can't decide between two outfits?
 Snap pics and let your friends choose.
 Product comparison?
 Upload both and get instant feedback.

 **Real-Time Results**
 Watch votes come in live.
 See which option is winning, read comments from your friends, and enjoy the suspense as the 24-hour clock ticks down.
+(Character reactions and animations will be added in future updates.)

 **Invite-Only Access**
 Quality over quantity.
 ThisOrThat starts as an invite-only platform to ensure good content and real friendships.
 No spam, no bots, no weirdos - just you and your actual friends.